Your First Visit & FAQ in Etobicoke

 Mouthguards are used to protect teeth during sports that could potentially cause a mouth or tooth injury.
 They cover the upper teeth and are designed to prevent fractures and injury.

 Starting at birth, you can clean your child’s gums with a soft infant toothbrush or cloth and water.
-As soon as their baby teeth appear, use a tiny smear of fluoride toothpaste on a soft-bristled brush twice a day.
+As soon as their baby teeth appear, use a tiny smear of fluoride toothpaste on a soft-bristle brush twice a day.
 Do not use a cloth at this point.

-We will give you a soft, age-appropriate sized toothbrush at your first visit with us.
+We will give you a soft, age-appropriate-sized toothbrush at your first visit with us.
 Once children are 3–6 years old, the amount of toothpaste can be increased slightly, but it should still be no larger than a grain of rice.

 If you see holes in your child’s teeth, white or dark spots on the surface of their teeth, or your child complains of pain while chewing or tooth sensitivity when eating cold or sweet foods, they may have a cavity.